rymotion/the_collective_nextjs_app/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide walks you through deploying The Collective to Vercel.
+This guide walks you through deploying Cinebayan to Vercel.

 ## Prerequisites